 \subsubsection{Performance Comparison}

-Table \ref{tab:result} quantitatively reports the experimental comparisons with several state-of-the-art methods.
+Table \ref{tab:cls} quantitatively reports the experimental comparisons with several state-of-the-art methods.
 Our MLMST directly operates on the raw xyz coordinates of only 1,024 points to yield these results.
-Specifically, on ModelNet10, our Transformer network obtains a comparable overall accuracy of $95.5\%$, reaching the second best result.
-While on ModelNet40, our model achieves the best performance with a superior accuracy $92.9\%$, outperforming the voxel grid-input, multiple views-input and point-input methods.
+Specifically, on ModelNet40, our model achieves the best performance with a superior accuracy $93.2\%$, outperforming the voxel grid-input, multiple views-input and almost all state-of-the-art point-input methods.
 These competitive results convincingly demonstrate the effectiveness of our MLMST.